wushidonguc/distributed_ffn/README.md

 # distributed_ffn
 Distributed training of Flood-Filling Networks (FFNs) for instance segmentation in 3d volumes implemented with Horovod.
-(Still under active development)

 ## References